England national rugby league team: World Cup

 England have competed seven times in the World Cup; in 1975, 1995, 2000, 2008, 2013, 2017 and 2021.
 They have never won the competition, though finished runners-up to Australia in 1975, 1995 and 2017.
 In every other year, Great Britain have represented England.
 Despite having only played in 7 world cups, England have hosted matches in 8 different tournaments, including 3 that took part internationally.
 England have played 39 games in the world cup; winning 24, drawing 2 and losing 13.
 Of these losses, only two have been against a team other than New Zealand or Australia; Wales in 1975 and Samoa in 2021.
 England lost out on reaching the final in 2013, when New Zealand beat them 20-18 in the semi-final, after Shaun Johnson scored a conversion in the last 30 seconds of the game to secure the win.
 England reached the world cup final in 2017, but were beaten by Australia with a score of just 6–0.

 As hosts of the 2021 Rugby League World Cup, and as a team who reached the quarter finals in the previous world cup, England automatically qualified.
 They again reached the semi-final, but lost 27-26, on a golden point after extra time, to Samoa.

 Four Nations

 England replaced Great Britain in competing in the Rugby League Four Nations which replaced the previous Tri Nations tournament.
-They have been runners up twice in 2009 and 2011, these two tournaments also having been hosted by England.
+They have been runners up twice, in 2009 and 2011.
+These two tournaments were hosted by England.